 The implants respond to hormones in the same way that the uterine lining does by thickening, breaking down, and shedding.
 However, since this is occurring outside the uterus, the tissue can become inflamed, irritated, and scarred.
 The areas of scar tissue are called adhesions.
-Adhesions can cause organs to stick together, which can be painful during and just before your period.
+Adhesions can cause organs to stick together, which can be painful if you have endometriosis during and just before your period.

 Endometriosis is fairly common, affecting around 10 percent of women in their childbearing years.
 Most patients are diagnosed between the ages of 30-40.

-Endometriosis usually feels like severe PMS symptoms, such as:
+Symptoms of endometriosis usually feel like severe PMS symptoms, such as:

-- Chronic pelvic cramping, especially before and during your period
+- Chronic pelvic pain caused by cramping, especially before and during your period

 - Painful bowel movements or urination (if implants are affecting these organs)